apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 > INT8Naive Top1 Accuracy: 0.76028 Top5 Accuracy: 0.92796
 > INT8Entropy Top1 Accuracy: 0.76404 Top5 Accuracy: 0.93042

-With quantized model there is tiny accuracy drop, however this is cost of great performance optimization and memory footprint.
-The difference between calibration method is dependent on the model itself, used activation layers and the size of calibration data.
+With quantized model there is tiny accuracy drop, however this is the cost of great performance optimization and memory footprint reduction.
+The difference between calibration methods is dependent on the model itself, used activation layers and the size of calibration data.

 ### Custom layer collectors and calibrating the model
 In MXNet 2.0 new interface for creating custom calibration collector has been added.
 Main goal of this interface is to give the user as much flexibility as possible in almost every step of quantization.
 Creating own layer collector is pretty easy, however computing effective min/max values can be not a trivial task.

 Layer collectors are responsible for collecting statistics of each node in the graph — it means that the input/output data of every operator executed can be observed.
-Collector utilize the register_op_hook method of HybridBlock class.
+Collector utilizes the register_op_hook method of HybridBlock class.

 Custom layer collector has to inherit from the CalibrationCollector class, which is provided in `contrib.quantization` package.
 This inheritance allows API to be consistent.
 Below is an example implementation of CalibrationCollector: